qichaolan/OptChain-v2/README.md

 # OptChain v2 - CopilotKit Integration

-This is an experimental CopilotKit-enabled version of the OptionChain web application.
-It is a AI-powered stock option tools using CopilotKit and Google Gemini.
+This is an experimental CopilotKit-enabled web application https://optchain.app/, it is a AI-powered stock option tools using CopilotKit and Google Gemini, pls contact me via email if anything: info<AT>optchain.app

 ## Architecture